carblue/acos5/README.md

 Being an external driver for OpenSC has these important implications:
 1. The feature of OpenSC to load external modules/libraries (during runtime) is a very nice one and comes with a split of functionality: OpenSC loads the mandatory 'driver' library and optionally other libraries:<br>
    a) driver is 'acos5_64', provided by this repo as libacos5_64.so/dll/dylib<br>
    b) pkcs15init for 'acos5_64'.
-This repo does exist, but it's empty, to be implemented when driver is close to completition.
-The functionality is dedicated to card initialization and among others generating new RSA key pair<br>
+This repo does exist, but doesn't supply much functionality currently, to be implemented when driver is close to completition.
+The functionality is dedicated to card initialization and among others generating new RSA key pair.
+Library's mere existance and configuration in opensc.conf is required for acos5_64_gui.<br>
    c) sm (Secure Messaging support) for 'acos5_64', provided by repo https://github.com/carblue/acos5_64_sm as libacos5_64_sm.so/dll/dylib.
       This repo doesn't yet exist and will be the last one to be implemented
 2. There is repo https://github.com/carblue/opensc-sys.
 All of the former libraries depend on this binding to libopensc.so/dll transparently, but You should know these subtleties: